- Is investing in index funds a good idea?

 The minimum amount you need to invest in a fund

 For instance, the Vanguard S&P 500 Index Fund, a robot that invests in 500 of the largest American companies, is a reasonable investment for most new stock-market investors.
 The fund requires an initial investment of at least $3,000.

 In it, any dividends are considered immediately reinvested.
 A fund tracking such a total return index will need to keep any dividends it has received or it will fall behind its index; therefore, it doesn’t pay dividends itself, and instead will use the cash to buy more stocks (according to the index weighting).

 Although the Oracle of Omaha recommends Vanguard funds, the Fidelity Spartan 500 Index Investor Shares’ low expense ratio and indexing approach would probably be a suitable investment for Buffett.

-What is the best performing index fund?
+What is the average return on an index fund?

 How long should you hold index funds?

 Index funds are good for the short term.

 But don’t invest in an index fund unless you can sit it out for at least five years, Lewis says.
 “Ten is even better.
 If that criteria is met, an index fund can be an excellent vehicle for investing in the market,” she says.